-A landlord threatens to evict a resident who is a victim of domestic abuse because they have called the police for help during violent incidents, claiming it disturbs the neighbors.
-This is discrimination against a victim of domestic violence.
+A landlord threatens to evict a resident who is a victim of domestic abuse because they have called the police for help during incidents of domestic abuse or violence, claiming it disturbs the neighbors.
+This is discrimination against a victim of domestic abuse.

 Exemptions to the Fair Housing Act

 While certain entities and circumstances may be exempt from some provisions of the FHA, they are still bound by other federal and state anti-discrimination laws.